K0K0SHA/LenovoM8/readme.txt

-A working and secure root method for any Lenovo Tab M8 tablet For a detailed guide on rooting the Tab M8, click on index.html
+A working and secure root method for any Lenovo Tab M8 tablet For a detailed guide on rooting the Tab M8, fork the repo and click on index.html in the tutorial folder, or launch tutorial.exe